Access Free Nevada Public Records: Find Information on Anyone

 The quickest way to receive a death or birth record in Nevada is to order at Vitalchek or by phone at 877-456-5410.14

 Nevada counties keep divorce and marriage records as well.
-Requesters should apply through the local county recorder’s office where the permit was acquired for certified copy marriage certificates.
+Requesters should apply through the local county recorder’s office, where the permit was acquired for certified copy marriage certificates.

 Individuals are required to apply through the clerk of the county in which the divorce was issued for divorce records.

-However, If requesters submit a request with the complete name of the individual whose record they are looking for, the estimated dates of the event, as well as the city or county in which they believe the event took place, the Office of Vital Records may help search for it.
+However, if requesters submit a request with the complete name of the individual whose record they are looking for, the estimated dates of the event, as well as the city or county in which they believe the event took place, the Office of Vital Records may help search for it.

 Searchers must fill in the request form and pay a verification fee of $10.00 per name searched.15